slam-prog/Phoneme-Articulation-Localization/firmware/readme.md

 # 🛠️ Firmware Implementations: Multi-AI Core Translations

-🎙️ **Core C++ Signal Abstraction Layers for the Phoneme Articulation Localization Hardware Subsystem.**
+🎙️ **Core C++ Signal Abstraction Layers for the KineticVoice / Phoneme Articulation Localization Hardware Subsystem.**

 This directory holds the C++ firmware core abstraction layers responsible for executing the **Tanweer Phase-Tracking Algorithm** on the dual ARM Cortex-M0+ cores of the Raspberry Pi RP2040.

+## ⚖️ Open-Source Provenance & Ethical Licensing (HEUL v1.0)

-To maintain strict open-source provenance and technical benchmarking under the MPL 2.0 license, the core time-domain triangulation loops have been compiled using three distinct engineering methodologies.
-Each script below targets high-efficiency bare-metal execution:
+To maintain strict open-source transparency and technical benchmarking, the core time-domain triangulation loops have been compiled using three distinct engineering methodologies.

+This entire architecture is governed exclusively under the **Humanitarian & Ethical Use License (HEUL) Version 1.0** located in the root repository.
+By accessing these firmware files, you agree that this platform remains a "tree of goodness" to enhance human communication capabilities (such as assistive tech for Aphasia patients and speech therapy) and is **STRICTLY PROHIBITED** from being leveraged in military, warfare, espionage, surveillance, or commercial exploitation applications that restrict technology access for disadvantaged communities.

+### 🧬 Academic & Hardware Attribution Credits:
+According to Section 5 of the HEUL parameters, all substantial code deployments must strictly retain the following credits:
+*   **Original Concept & Hardware Design**: Engineer Najib Mohammed Al-Amir
+*   **Computational Core & Algorithms**: Google AI (Gemini Baseline Engine)
+*   **Hardware Optimization & SDK Implementation**: DeepSeek AI Core
+*   **Ethical License Architectural Design**: DeepSeek AI, in collaboration with the project lead.

 ---